jaquith/snippets-and-tests/README.md

   }
 }
 ````

+The answer is to 'wrap' that snippet into a function format before we export it.

 After wrapping (with `function theExtension (b) {\n` as the `beforeExpression` and `\nreturn b\n}` as the `afterExpression`), and exporting the same function from our wrapper, we can get: